JerryAIwei/ing-sw-2020-Yin-Xu-Lin/README.md

 This is the repo of the fianl project of the Polimi Software Engineering course.
 The project is developed by Lin Xin, Xu Shaoxun and Yin Aiwei.

-The current progress of the project:
+The project implements:

-- [x] Simplified Rules: finished
+- [x] Simplified Rules

-- [x] Complete Rules: finished
+- [x] Complete Rules

+- [x] Socket

-- [x] Socket: finished
+- [x] CLI

-- [x] CLI: finished
+- [x] GUI

-- [ ] GUI: WIP

-- [x] Advanced Feature - Multiple Games: finished
+- [x] Advanced Feature - Multiple Games

-- [x] Advanced Feature - Persistence: finished
+- [x] Advanced Feature - Persistence

+### How to use the Jar

+The `Santorini.jar` is all-in-one.
+You can both establish the game server and run the game client:

+* If you want to establish a game server, run

+    ```java -jar Santorini.jar -S```

+    or

+    ```java -jar Santorini.jar -S PORT_NUMBER```

+For example `java -jar Santorini.jar -S 8888`.
+The default port number is 7777.

+* If you want to run the game client, run

+    `java -jar Santorini.jar -C -c` for Command-line interface

+    or

+    `java -jar Santorini.jar -C -g` for Graphical User Interface

+    Since we used javaFX3D, in case of a **warning** like `WARNING: System can't support ConditionalFeature.SCENE3D` or the situation where you **cannot see the 3D elements** of the game board, `java -Dprism.forceGPU=true -jar Santorini.jar -C -g` might help.

-### Attention
+### Special Attention

-The CLI version of the game is better in the terminal with dark background, we haven't tested whether the color setter code used can run on Windows platform.
+The CLI version of the game is better in the terminal with dark background.

-Since the project is still under development, the data organization might be changed, especially the local data files stored for the advanced feature Persistence.
-If the server doesn't run as expected, please delete the data directory manually.

-#### special description of the data file:

-All the data files of a game is in data/game*, where * is the game ID.
-The server will always restore the virtualGame_i.ser file, which is the latest version of the game i.

-To make it easier for debugging, we store each change of the game in virtualGame_i_j.ser file, as the game goes on, the j goes larger.
-You can always stop the server, rename the data file to virtualGame_i.ser and restart the server, relogin the game with the same nicknames and test.